lino-framework/book/docs/dev/site.rst

 application starts up.

-The base :class:`Site` *class* is designed to be subclassed by the application developer, then imported into a local :xfile:`settings.py`, where a local system administrator may subclass it another time.
+The base :class:`Site` *class* is designed to be subclassed by the :term:`application developer`, then imported into a local :xfile:`settings.py`, where a local system administrator (:term:`site maintainer`) may subclass it another time.

 A Lino application starts to "live" when such a :class:`Site` class gets **instantiated**.
-This instance of your application is stored in the :setting:`SITE` variable of a local :xfile:`settings.py`.
+The instance of your application is stored in the :setting:`SITE` variable of a local :xfile:`settings.py`.

-Django settings usually contain simple values (strings, integers, or lists or dictionaries thereof).
-But Lino's :setting:`SITE` setting contains a *Python object* which has methods that can be called by application code at runtime.